Last updated: 6th August 2020

 Can tradespeople still work?

-They can carry out work as long as they’re well and have no symptoms, and can stand 2 metres apart from anyone else in the house.
-They shouldn’t carry out work in any households that are self-isolating or if an individual is classed as vulnerable and being protected, unless the work is to sort a problem which is a direct risk to the safety of the household, like emergency plumbing or repairs, and where they’re willing to do so.
+The government is now encouraging anyone who can’t work from home, such as tradespeople, to go back to work as long as they and anyone in their household has no symptoms.
+They shouldn’t carry out work in households that are self-isolating or if an individual is classed as vulnerable and being protected, unless the work is to sort a problem which is a direct risk to the safety of the household.

 What to do if you feel ill, or someone in your household is ill

 If you have any symptoms of coronavirus, the latest NHS advice is to stay at home.
-If you have symptoms of coronavirus, you’ll need to stay at home for seven days.
+If you have symptoms of coronavirus, you’ll need to stay at home for at least 7 days.
+Find out more about when you can stop self isolation here.
 If you live with someone who has symptoms, you’ll need to stay at home for 14 days from the day the first person in the home started having symptoms.